ceccs18c58/ASDL/README.md

 3. Select all details from the table.
 4.Change the salary of employee code is e1.
 5. Delete a tuple from the table employee

+#Task 3

+:Two tables employee and employedetails.empid attribute in employee  refer empid attribute in employee details table Other attributes in table are up to you.but must have empid in both table to make relationship between two